edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

         repr()
         round()
         zip()
-    Module imports are potentially dangerous but the datetime package and all its sub-modules are allowed.
+    Module imports are potentially dangerous but the following are allowed:
+        Complete Modules:
+            datetime
+        Submodules:
+            pointPolygonTest from cv2
+            array, sin, cos, tan , arctan2, deg2rad, rad2deg, and pi from numpy
+            time and _strptime from datetime
     New classes, parameters, and methods are allowed The following data types are allowed:
         bool